jfischoff/jfischoff.github.io/data/blog/introducing-hasql-queue.md

 ![atop](./introducing-hasql-queue/atop.png)

 These benchmarks are for enqueueing and dequeueing a single payload.
-Using the batch API is more efficent but not always possible.
+Using the batch API is more efficient but not always possible.
 I'm too lazy to make the batch benchmarks at the moment.

 # Low Throughput At Least Once API

-When the throughput of enqueuing is high it is most efficent to continously poll the database for more data.
+When the throughput of enqueuing is high it is most efficient to continuously poll the database for more data.
 However if the throughput is low, polling is wasteful.

 The low throughput APIs utilize PostgreSQL notifications to allow for low latency responses without the resource usage of polling.

-Lets look at the "at least once" low through put API:
+Let's look at the "at least once" low throughput API:

 ```haskell
 enqueue :: Text